-Temperature: Increases in temperature adversely impact sensitive, threatened, and endangered fish.
+Increases in temperature adversely impact sensitive, threatened, and endangered fish.
 Fish require different temperature based on species and life history stage.
 Oregon's temperature limits are based on the most sensitive species and the life history stage of those species at the location and season of concern.
-The North Umpqua River does not meet Oregon's year-round and spawning stream temperature standards.
+N. Umpqua River does not meet Oregon's year-round or spawning stream temperature standards.
 Generally, water temperatures increase as flow decreases.
-Therefore, reducing flow in waterbodies that are connected to downstream temperature-impaired waterbodies, such as <stream name>, could result in higher stream temperatures and stressed conditions for aquatic life, particularly during the summer months when stream flow is lowest.
+Therefore, reducing flow in waterbodies that are connected to downstream temperature-impaired waterbodies, such as N. Umpqua River, could result in higher stream temperatures and stressed conditions for aquatic life, particularly during the summer months when stream flow is lowest.
+If year-round standard triggered: The critical warm period when stream conditions are most likely to exceed the year-round temperature standards is July 1 - September 30.

+Flow Modification

-Flow Modification: Fish and aquatic life need variable stream flows to trigger life stages and migration events.
+Fish and aquatic life need variable stream flows to trigger life stages and migration events.
 Some triggers are dependent on a change in flow, some triggers are dependent on a change in temperature.
 Dams and diversions alter the volume, timing, and temperature of flows.
 This prevents fish and aquatic life from accessing habitat or changing life stages at the appropriate time.
 Dams can also increase water clarity which promotes algal growth.
 Dams and diversions can prevent fish passage, which fragments river systems, isolates previously continuous populations, and prevents the migrations of sensitive, threatened, or endangered fish species.
-Antidegradation rule applies, 340-041-0004: Withdrawals cannot cumulatively increase a waterbody's temperature by more than 0.5 degrees Fahrenheit or cause a 0.1 mg/L decrease in dissolved oxygen from the upstream end of a stream reach to the downstream end of the reach so long as it has no adverse effects on threatened and endangered species.
-See OAR 340-041-0004(3)-(5) for a description in rule of activities that do not result in lowing of water quality.